smcgdub/MS4_In_Safe_Hands/README.md

 #### **2. - Covid Numbers Page** ####

-* One of the features of the site is to provide users with detailed up to the minute covid-19 data and stats.
-Again to drive people to register this data is kept behind a registered users wall.
-Users are informed that to view the data they only need to register on the site and don't need to purchase any items.
+* One of the features of the site is the covid map that provides users with up to the minute covid-19 data and stats.
+Again, as part of the strategy to get as many people to register on the site as possible this data is kept behind a registered users wall.
+Unregistered users are informed upon landing on the page that to view the data they only need to register on the site and don't need to purchase any items.
 (Screenshot below)

 ![Image of about us page](media/readme_images/covid_numbers_1.png)